Eddy current and IRIS inspection services to FPSO and Offshore Facilities

 - Defect monitoring capabilities, based on the digital storage of the EC-signals

-- Eddy current array (ECA) testing can be used at all kind of surface configurations
+- Eddy current array (ECA) testing is applicable to all kinds of surface configurations.

 IRIS (Internal Rotary Inspection System)

-IRIS (Internal Rotary Inspection System) is an ultrasonic method used for the non-destructive testing of tubes and pipes.
+IRIS (Internal Rotary Inspection System) applies ultrasonic technology for the non-destructive testing of tubes and pipes.
 The maintenance team in many processing facilities in the utility, oil, gas and power generation industries is facing challenges in maximizing the efficiency and life expectancy of their assets but without sacrificing safety and reliability.
 Therefore accurate inspection of vital components such as tubes and pipes is crucial to ensuring the integrity of the plant.

 IRIS (Internal Rotary Inspection System) technology can detect corrosion, pitting and wall loss and is most commonly used for tube inspection in boilers, heat exchangers, air coolers and feed water heaters.
 It is particularly versatile as it is suitable for both ferrous and non-ferrous materials, and IRIS can be used on a wide range of tube diameters and wall thicknesses.
 An IRIS probe is inserted into a tube flooded with water.
 The probe is fitted with a transducer that generates an ultrasonic pulse along a path parallel to the axis of the tube.
 A rotating mirror directs the ultrasonic pulse into the tube wall.
-The mirror is driven by a small turbine that is rotated by the pressure of water pumped into the tube.
+A small turbine, rotated by the pressure of water pumped into the tube, drives the mirror.